Day of arrival – various arrival times- Overnight Jerusalem.

 This day is dedicated to the New City of Jerusalem: We will start with a thorough visit of Yad Vashem^, Israel’s official and central Memorial of the Holocaust.
 At the Israel Museum^ we visit the “Shrine of the Book”, where the Dead Sea Scrolls are exhibited, and the 1:50 Model of Jerusalem during the Second Temple Period (the time of Jesus).
 We will also visit the “Menorah” (Candelabra) situated in front of the Knesset, Israel’s Parliament.
 We will spend the rest of the afternoon in the colorful Mahane Yehuda Market.
 Friday afternoon everybody is busy with the last preparations for the Sabbath – an experience we don’t want to miss.
 Overnight in Jerusalem.

 We start the tour with a panoramic view of the Old City of Jerusalem from the Mount of Olives.
-A leisurely walk takes us down to the Garden of Gethsemane, were we will visit the “Church of all Nations”.
+A leisurely walk takes us down to the Garden of Gethsemane, where we will visit the “Church of all Nations”.
 We cross the Qidron valley, stop at the monument for the Israeli paratroopers who liberated Jerusalem, and enter the Old City, like them, through the “Lions Gate”.
-We walk along the beginning of the traditional “Via Dolorosa” –Jesus’ “Way of Suffering” and visit the “Lithostrotos”^ –a Roman pavement where you can see some engravings like the ones the Roman soldiers made when they played and gambled about Jesus.
+We walk along with the beginning of the traditional “Via Dolorosa” –Jesus’ “Way of Suffering” and visit the “Lithostrotos”^ –a Roman pavement where you can see some engravings like the ones the Roman soldiers made when they played and gambled about Jesus.
 We will also see the Old City’s “Suq” –Turkish bazaar, with its colors and odors of the Orient.
-The Jewish Quarter on the Sabbath is the real opposite to the “Suq”.
+The Jewish Quarter on the Sabbath is the real opposition to the “Suq”.
 We will end the day singing and praying at the “Garden Tomb”, also known as “Gordon’s Golgotha”.
 The quit garden that reminds us of the crucifixion is the perfect place for our last prayers on this year’s tour.